 Finally, even if a defendant is not charged with one of the aforementioned statutes, if during his prosecution for another crime, he willfully obstructs or impedes the administration of justice, his sentencing guidelines may be enhanced by two levels.
 This may equate to as much as 68 additional months of imprisonment for serious underlying offenses.

-Hiring a top federal criminal defense attorney to defend you in any prosecution for obstruction of justice is crucial and will ensure that every viable defense is explored and utilized on your behalf.
-Lawyers at the Law Offices of Jeffrey Lichtman have successfully handled countless cases charging such conduct, exploiting holes in the prosecution's evidence to achieve the best possible result for our clients.
+Getting in touch with an NYC obstruction of justice Federal lawyer to defend you in any prosecution for obstruction of justice is crucial and will ensure that every viable defense is explored and utilized on your behalf.
+Lawyers at the Law Offices of Jeffrey Lichtman have successfully handled countless cases charging such conduct, exploiting holes in the prosecution’s evidence to achieve the best possible result for our clients.
 Contact us today at (212) 581-1001 for a free consultation.